Emico Holdings Berhad

 – To arrive at a fair judgment and recommendation on the allegation.

-ii.
-Only the Internal Auditor, EC, Audit Committee Chairman and specific personnel directed by the above mentioned parties have the right to carry out the investigation.
+(ii) Only the Anti-Corruption Compliance Unit, EC, ARMC Chairman and specific personnel directed by the above mentioned parties have the right to carry out the investigation.

 (iii) The investigation of the alleged improper conduct would be carried out strictly in a confidential manner.
 The Whistleblower and the alleged wrongdoer are expected to give his/her full cooperation in any investigation or any other process carried out pursuant to this policy and/or the disciplinary policy of the Group.

 (iv) All information, documents, records and reports relating to the investigation of the alleged improper conduct shall be kept securely to ensure its confidentiality.

-v.
-During the course of investigation, the Whistleblower is advised not to contact the alleged wrongdoer in an effort to determine facts or demand restitution; and not to discuss the case, facts, suspicions, or allegations with anyone unless specifically asked to do so by the investigator/auditor.
+(v) During the course of investigation, the Whistleblower is advised not to contact the alleged wrongdoer in an effort to determine facts or demand restitution; and not to discuss the case, facts, suspicions, or allegations with anyone unless specifically asked to do so by the investigator.
 This is to avoid jeopardising the investigation.

-vii.
-A final report with the EC’s recommendation will be tabled to the Audit Committee who will review the report and decide on the disciplinary action to be taken.
+(vii) A final report with the EC’s recommendation will be tabled to the ARMC who will review the report and decide on the disciplinary action to be taken.

-viii.
-In the case where the alleged wrongdoer is the EC, the Audit Committee shall review the investigation report and determine whether the allegation can be substantiated.
-In the event the allegations are found to be true, the Audit Committee will recommend the disciplinary action to be taken, based on the Human Resource guidelines and procedures.
+(viii) In the case where the alleged wrongdoer is the EC, the ARMC shall review the investigation report and determine whether the allegation can be substantiated.
+In the event the allegations are found to be true, the ARMC will recommend the disciplinary action to be taken, based on the Human Resource guidelines and procedures.

-ix.
-A final report with the Audit Committee’s recommendation will be tabled to the Board of Directors who will review the report and decide on the disciplinary action to be taken.
+(ix) A final report with the ARMC’s recommendation will be tabled to the Board of Directors who will review the report and decide on the disciplinary action to be taken.

 (x) In all cases where possible, the management shall institute the appropriate control measures to prevent any further improper conduct or damage to the Group.